John Hartman (artist)

-John Hartman CM RCA (born 1950) is an Ontario-based painter and printmaker.
+John Hartman CM RCA (born April 13, 1950) is a Canadian painter and printmaker based in Ontario.

 Career

 John Hartman, born in Midland, Ontario, was raised on the southern and eastern shores of Georgian Bay.
 In the process of obtaining a degree at McMaster University in Hamilton which he finished in 1973, he took courses in fine art from instructor George Wallace who was enthusiastic about German Expressionism.
 He also was friendly with David Blackwood, then an art instructor, whom he had met when he attended Camp Hurontario, a boys’ camp.
 The poet Douglas LePan was also a friend and mentor.

 Work

-Hartman has said that the artists who inspired him include figures from art history such as J.M.W.
-Turner, Albrecht Altdorfer, Chaïm Soutine, Oskar Kokoschka and in Canada, David Milne and the Group of Seven, among others.
+Hartman has said that the artists who inspired him include figures from art history such as J. M. W. Turner, Albrecht Altdorfer, Chaïm Soutine, Oskar Kokoschka and in Canada, David Milne and the Group of Seven, among others.
 In his art, he has favored an aerial view of the land, even renting planes to see the impact humans have made on landscape – their histories and memories.
 He sees cities as living organisms, combined with their geography so his narrative is a complex mixture.
 In 2007, he said:

 One of the things which astonished me was realizing the ways in which my Western civilization tended to regard itself as separate from the land, when it would have been much healthier to have conceived of the world as the Aboriginals do – as a huge and constantly changing organism and ourselves as part of it.

 Hartman's work has been discussed by critics along with that of David T. Alexander and others.
 He has been called an artist who, in the "true tradition of Canadian painters, is not afraid of visiting the far-flung edges of this country, pursuing subjects, painting them in his edgy style".

 His works are in the collections of many public galleries such as the McMichael Canadian Art Collection, Kleinburg; Museum London, Ontario; the Robert McLaughlin Gallery, Oshawa; the Winnipeg Art Gallery; and elsewhere.